Skip to main content

 A note on task_names: The task_name parameter is particularly important for setting up workflows.
 Many of Mephisto's features are shared under a specific task_name namespace, including review flows and unit completion maximums per worker per namespace.
 Later guides go more in-depth on best practices.

-Navigating to a task (localhost:3000/?worker_id=x&assignment_id=1 or woth Docker on 3001 port) should now show you a task loaded from a different data file.
+Navigating to a task (localhost:3000/?worker_id=x&id=1 or woth Docker on 3001 port) should now show you a task loaded from a different data file.
 Completing this task will lead Mephisto to shut down cleanly.

 You can now review this task with the review script again, this time providing the task name My first own task.